-Lifesum definitely wins the beauty contest and so is highly recommended to anyone who’s like me and needs some visual motivation to use an app.
+Lifesum wins the beauty contest, and so is highly recommended to anyone who’s like me and needs some visual motivation to use an app.

-On the free version, setting up your profile, getting daily calorie & macro intake recommendations and food logging work along the sam lines.
+On the free version, setting up your profile, getting daily calorie & macro intake recommendations, and food logging work along the same lines.
 However, unlike other apps, Lifesum gives a recommended range for each 3 meal of the day + snacks.
-This is very helpful to see your overall patterns and find out if you’re under or overeating any time of the day.
+It is very helpful to see your overall patterns and find out if you’re under or overeating any time of the day.

-However, if you really want to get the most out of it, you can get a subscription for 3, 6 or 12 months and start your recommended plan.
+However, if you want to get the most out of it, you can get a subscription for 3, 6, or 12 months and start your recommended plan.
 Each diet plan involves specific calorie & nutrition intake instructions.
 They come with pre-planned meals and healthy recipes with precise nutrition info.

 3 months cost $21.99